IBMSpectrumComputing/lsf-python-api/README.md

 	The following versions are tested:
 		SWIG: 2.0.10, 3.0.12

-    If isntalling SWIG with pip or pip3, please specify 3.0.12 version.
+    If installing SWIG with pip or pip3, please specify 3.0.12 version.
     `$ pip3 install swig==3.0.12`

  - Python